Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 14. These are located in a place where the displacement of people is minimum.

-15. They can be located near the consuming centres.
+15. They can be located near the consumption centers.

 16. The cost-benefit ratio is always better than the hydel power plant.